 How To Substitute Brown Butter

-Brown butter can be used in any recipe that calls for normal butter, but the browning process removes about 15% of the moisture content, so you need to be aware of that if substituting in a recipe that is sensitive to ratio changes.
+Brown butter can usually be swapped 1:1 for regular butter, but the browning process does remove about 15% of the moisture content, so you need to be aware of that if substituting in a recipe that is sensitive to ratio changes.

-- If your recipe calls for melted butter, you can either use it immediately after browning, or if you make it ahead, you can re-melt it in the microwave just like you would regular butter.
+If your recipe calls for melted butter, you can use the browned butter right away after browning.
+Alternatively, you can make it ahead of time and then just re-melt it like you would with regular butter.

 Storage